Children and COVID-19: are they contagious?

 It was a study published August 7 by the CDC in their Morbidity and Mortality Weekly Report that provided the necessary proof of the capacity for children to infect.
 The report drew media attention during the height of the summer months when an upsurge of infections in the sunbelt states had demonstrated the calamitous character of the initiative to reopen businesses and social venues.
 At the same time, governors and local officials were strong-arming school districts and teachers to begin readying for in-person classes.
 The conclusions of the study confirmed what teachers and parents already profoundly feared.

 The study was triggered by an outbreak in Georgia.
 On June 21, some 621 campers and staff members participated in an overnight camp.
 All attendees had supposedly adhered to the mandate to have documented negative SARS-CoV-2 testing within 12 days before arriving at camp.
-Though specific preventive measures were enacted, campers did not wear cloth masks, and windows and doors were not opened in cabins to increase ventilation.
+Though specific preventive measures were enacted, campers did not wear masks, and windows and doors were not opened in cabins to increase ventilation.
 According to the camp administration, attendees engaged in indoor and outdoor activities that included singing and cheering.

 On June 23, a teenage staff member left camp after developing flu-like symptoms.
 The following day her test confirmed COVID-19 infection.
 Camp officials began sending children home, and the Georgia Department of Public Health was notified and commenced an investigation on June 25.
 The camp was closed on June 27.

 A total of 597 Georgia residents had attended the camp.
 The median age of the campers was 12 years, while that of staff members was 17 years.
 Test results were available for 344 attendees, of which 260, or a staggering 76 percent, were positive.
 Test results for 253 people were not available.